jentery/506/index.md

 ### March 19th

-*I'd Prefer Not To.*: on menus, refusal, and the design of encounters (media: text, image, audio; apparatus: grid, editor)
+*I'd Prefer Not To*: on menus, refusal, and the design of encounters (media: text, image, audio; apparatus: grid, editor)

 Please play [Toby Fox and Temmie Chang's *Undertale*](https://undertale.com/) (2015) for at least 90 minutes.

-*Cannot Open File.*: on being deprecated (media: text, image, audio; apparatus: stack, editor)
+*Cannot Open File*: on being deprecated (media: text, image, audio; apparatus: stack, editor)

 Please read and watch [Young-Hae Chang Heavy Industries' *M00D 0F THE M0MENT*](https://web.archive.org/web/20071013012810/http://yhchang.com/MOOD_OF_THE_MOMENT.html) (2007).
 Try this [URL](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) if the first one doesn't work in your browser.

 ### March 26th

-*Like and Subscribe.*: on attention economics in the academy
+*Like and Subscribe*: on attention economics in the academy

 Please present an overview of your project or essay during seminar.
 Your presentation will be followed by a Q&A session and feedback.